 I've seen the StichFix commercials and ads on Pinterest for sometime now and I decided to go ahead and sign up for a "fix".
 It costs $20 and you can cancel at any time.
 Worse thing that happens?
 You hate everything and you're out $20.
 Best/worst thing that happens?
 You love it all and are out hundreds of bucks.
 I like these odds.

 What I recieved

-To sign up, you simply go to their website (you can use my referral link if you'd like) and fill out their questionnaire.
+To sign up, you simply go to their website and fill out their questionnaire.
 Some of it was tough for me because I don't know my measurements off hand and I wasn't about to whip out a tape measure, so I skipped those questions.
 The cool thing they ask you to do (and I highly recommend), is to provide them with your style board from Pinterest.
 This way StichFix stylists can see what you gravitate towards and send you a box full of clothes made for a pin!
 From there you select how often you want your "fix" and a ship date populates.
 Once items are received you have three days to try on, decide and and get the rejects back in the mail.
 They provide you a bag and prepaid postage, don't worry.

 I will say this though, I signed up for my first "fix" back in October but due to demand they could not schedule my delivery until December.
 We didn't get off to a great start but I remained excited for my "fix" to arrive.

 Flash forward a month or so and the day arrived.
 My "fix" was delivered in all of it's glory.
 As soon as I opened the box I noticed the cloth dust bag and that meant only one thing.
 SHOES!
 And they are gorgeous; a burgundy suede bootie.
 Brand: Sole Society.
 These fit me well and were totally my style.
 A chunky, zip-up heel what's not to love?